Fred G. Meyer

-Fred G. Meyer (February 21, 1886 – September 2, 1978) was an American businessman who founded the Oregon-based Fred Meyer store chain, which had 63 stores in 4 western states at the time of his death.
+Fred G. Meyer (February 21, 1886 – September 2, 1978) was an American businessman who founded the Oregon-based Fred Meyer store chain, which had 63 stores in four western states at the time of his death.
 He was known for successfully introducing several innovative marketing concepts.
+He is credited for inventing the modern hypermarket.

 Early life

 Born Fritz Grubmeyer in Germany in 1886, Meyer came to the United States with his parents and older brother, William, in 1889.
-The family settled in Brooklyn, New York City, where Meyer later worked in his father's grocery store.
-Meyer completed his education up to fifth grade before ceasing attending school.
+The family settled in Brooklyn, New York City, where Meyer completed his education up to the fifth grade and later worked in his father's grocery store.